Campaign of the Month: October 2017

 René Baristheaut (e. late 19th century, d.
 2015) Caroline’s sire, from what she has been able to discover, was the last male scion of an old Creole family whose fortunes (like many others) shrank during Reconstruction, and an excommunicated Marine Corps officer who fought in the Spanish-American War.
 After his Embrace, he served as a hound under his sire (the then-Sheriff), but left New Orleans following Bastien’s final death.
 He returned nearly a century later to Embrace Caroline and was later captured and turned into the prince before meeting his final death at the trial prior to her release.

 • Childe of

-Robert Bastien (e. unknown, d. early 20th century) Caroline knows little of her grandsire, save that he served as New Orleans’ previous sheriff and met final death while he held the office, allegedly at the hands of hunters (who in turn had their families executed in Vidal’s wrath).
+Robert Bastien (e. unknown, d. early 20th century) Robert Bastien was a ghoul Embraced for his valor during the last of the Kindred revolts that occurred against Vidal’s rule during the War of 1815.
+He maintained the peace during some of the city’s most tumultuous years and trained Donovan to be the sheriff he now is. met final death while he held the office, allegedly at the hands of hunters (who in turn had their families executed in Vidal’s wrath).

 • Childe of Ventrue (e. unknown, d. ?)
-Caroline has learned nothing of the Ventrue clan founder.
+Ventrue is the origin of Clan Ventrue who bid his childer to rule.

 • None known